 The purpose of the course is to present the rights and duties of management in dealing with labor.
 Intensive study will be made in selected areas of personnel administration.
 The course will deal with administrative activity in terms of human relationships involved.

 42:398.
-SEMINAR IN INDUSTRIAL MANAGEMENT.
+Seminar in Industrial Management.
 3 credits.

 Research projects, group reports and discussions.

-iten projects, group reports and discussions

 SECRETARIAL SCIENCE